Tips for Visiting the Saturnia Hot Springs Italy

 I couldn’t shake the urge to go, so when an opportunity to go back to Italy emerged, I pounced.
 I immediately began researching how to get there, what I needed to bring, whether it was safe for kids, how much it cost, etc.

 So, instead of making you scour the interwebs, let me put it all in one place for you because everyone needs to soak in the hot baths of Saturnia at least once in their life.
+It’s a fairly straightforward day trip from Florence or a day trip from Rome and definitely worth a visit and one of the best things to do in Tuscany.

 About Saturnia Hot Springs Italy